How to Roll Over a 403b or 401k into a Guaranteed Annuity

 Why Diversified Insurance Brokers for Rollover Planning

 Rolling over a 401(k) or 403(b) is one of the most important retirement decisions most people will ever make.
-It should be handled like a retirement planning strategy — not a product transaction.
-Our advisors help clients compare annuity structures with a focus on income clarity, principal protection, and long-term planning flexibility.
+It should be handled as a retirement planning strategy — not a product transaction.
+Our advisors help clients compare annuity structures with a focus on income clarity, principal protection, and long-term planning flexibility across more than 100 top-rated carriers.
+We are a family-owned fiduciary insurance agency licensed nationwide, and our job is to help you understand your options, avoid rollover mistakes, and pick the structure that actually fits the retirement you want — not the one that generates the most commission for any individual advisor.

 Request a Free Annuity Rollover Review

-We’ll compare guaranteed annuity rollover options and show what your retirement income could look like — based on your real timeline and goals.
+We’ll compare guaranteed annuity rollover options and show what your retirement income could look like — based on your real timeline, balance, and goals.

 Explore related rollover and retirement-income resources that connect directly to 401(k) and 403(b) annuity planning.